Archives Rules and Procedures

 - Do not lay paper or cards on an object when writing notes.
 This practice leaves an impression that will shorten the life of the material.

-- Do not lay books open face down, or employ harmful bookmarks such as pencils, rulers, other books, etc. Broken spines and torn pages are the result of such treatment.
+- Do not lay books open face down, or employ harmful bookmarks such as pencils, rulers, other books, etc. Broken spines and torn pages can result from such treatment.

 - If paper slips must be used as bookmarks, please take extra care to remove all of them before returning the material.
 If left inside, they put a strain on the spine and can eventually cause discoloration of the paper.